eclipse-tractusx/puris/docs/user/User_Guide.md

 The displayed data is mostly reported data from the partner.
 Therefore, it can become outdated.

 In order to request an update of the data, the user can click the "Refresh" button at the top right of the section.
-This will start a request for updated data in the background.
+This will start a request for updated data in the background indicated by a loading spinner in the "Refresh" button.

-After a short period of time, the user can refresh the page to be presented with the updated data.
+After a short period of time the partner data will automatically be updated with the new values.
+This is indicated by a toast notification in the top right corner of the screen.

 _**Note:** The update process can take up to a minute._